-Suboptimal Scheduling.
-A second concern apart from performance isolation is suboptimal scheduling, either due to the greedy selection algorithm which assigns applications to servers in a per-workload fashion, or due to pathological behavior in application arrival patterns.
-Suboptimal scheduling can be detected exactly as the problem of workload phases and can potentially be resolved by rescheduling several active applications.
-Although rescheduling was not needed for the examined applications, Paragon provides a general methodology to detect such deviations and leverage mechanisms like VM migration to reschedule the suboptimally scheduled workloads.
+Suboptimal scheduling: A second concern apart from application phases is suboptimal scheduling, either due to the greedy selection algorithm which assigns applications to servers in a per-workload fashion, or due to pathological behavior in application arrival patterns.
+Suboptimal scheduling can be detected exactly as the problem of workload phases and can potentially be resolved by re-scheduling several active applications.
+Although re-scheduling was not needed for the examined applications, Paragon provides a general methodology to detect such deviations and leverage mechanisms like VM migration to re-schedule the sub-optimally scheduled workloads.

-Latency-Critical Applications and Workload Dependencies.
-Finally, Paragon does not explicitly consider latency-critical applications or dependencies between application components, for example, a multitier service, such as search or webmail, where tiers communicate and share data.
+Latency-critical applications and workload dependencies: Finally, Paragon does not explicitly consider latency-critical applications or dependencies between application components, e.g., a multi-tier service, such as search or webmail, where tiers communicate and share data.
 One differentiation in this case comes from the metrics the scheduler must consider.
-It is possible that the interference classification needs to use microbenchmarks that aim to degrade the per-query latency as opposed to the workload's throughput.
+It is possible that the interference classification should use microbenchmarks that aim to degrade the perquery latency as opposed to the workload's throughput.
 Another differentiation comes from the possible workload scenarios.
-One scenario can involve a latency-critical application running as the primary process, for example, memcached, and the remaining server capacity being allocated to best-effort applications, such as analytics or background processes using Paragon.
-A different scenario is one where a throughput-bound distributed workload, for example, MapReduce runs with high priority and the remaining server capacity is used by instances of a latency-critical or batch application.
+One scenario can involve a latency-critical application running as the primary process, e.g., memcached, and the remaining server capacity being allocated to best-effort applications, such as analytics or background processes using Paragon.
+A different scenario is one where a throughput-bound distributed workload, e.g., MapReduce runs with high priority and the remaining server capacity is used by instances of a latency-critical application.
 Paragon does not currently enforce fine-grain priorities between application components or user requests, or optimize for shared data placement, which might be beneficial for these scenarios.
-There is related work on this topic [Hindman et al. 2011; Ghodsi et al. 2011], and we will consider how it interacts with Paragon in future work.
+There is related work on this topic [20] and we will consider how it interacts with Paragon in future work.